The

 move well, without sweat, without difficulty."

 The experience can attain a life-transforming intensity.
 Edgar Mitchell's seemingly telepathic experiences in space inspired him to found a parapsychological research tank, the Institute of Noetic Sciences.
 Astronaut James Irwin returned to Earth sufficiently moved by some sort of revelation to mount several expeditions in search of Noah's Ark.
 But not everyone who orbits comes back inspired.
 Astronaut Edwin "Buzz" Aldrin, the second man to set foot on the moon, crash landed in a mental institution.
-Apparently the bad trip looms over astronautical tripping, too.
+Apparently the "bad trip" looms among space-faring trips, too.

-The enterprise of space flight, to date, constitutes barely a toe in the water as far as enabling humans to luxuriate in the cradle of weightlessness.
+The enterprise of space flight, to date, has delivered only a taste of weightlessness, and that in adult brains.
 But less patient species have forged ahead.
 The cetacea—whales and dolphins— provide extreme examples of the big-head, small-limb allometric proportions that neoteny promotes and that humanity's extraterrestrial descendants are likely to display.
-But the more intriguing aspect of cetacean biology is these animals' neurological evolution.
+But the most intriguing aspect of cetacean biology is these animals' neurological evolution.
 Cetacean brains provide a suggestive model for the likely direction of extraterrestrial neurology.

 Maybe the cetaceans just lucked out.
-Maybe when their land-lubbing ancestors, hippo-like creatures as far as paleontology can make out, lumbered into the seas, they took their large mammalian, and presumably adaptively plastic, brains with them.
-By migrating back into Gaia's womb, they might have set off on a path of neurological enrichment.
-This is because water simulates weightlessness, at least enough so that underwater training has become a standard part of astronaut pre-flight training.
-Buoyancy delivers the floaty, three-dimensionality of space, even if in a moderated form.
-The freedom of movement it makes possible and the need to orient in three dimensions that it requires might make an aquatic environment a brain-enriching one for mammals.
+Maybe when their land-lubbing ancestors, hippo-like creatures as far as paleontology has determined, lumbered into the seas, they took their large mammalian, and presumably adaptively plastic, brains with them.
+By retreating into Gaia's womb, they might have set off on a path of neurological enrichment, because buoyancy simulates weightlessness, at least well enough so that NASA has made underwater exercises a standard part of astronaut training.
+The freedom of movement that water makes possible and the need to orient in three dimensions that it requires might make an aquatic environment a brain-enriching one for mammals.

 Another intriguing adaptation to their world of simulated weightlessness is the cetacean's acoustic imaging ability.
 Cetaceans communicate with one another and scan their environments by emitting patterns of clicks and squeals that act as sonar signals.
-By echoing through the environment, these sounds return information about a dolphin's or whale's surroundings.
+As they echo through the environment, these sounds return to the dolphin or whale information about its surroundings.

-McLuhan argued that electronic culture is moving away from the visual bias of literate culture and back toward a bias in favor of the auditory sense.
-In doing so, electronic media retrieve pre-literate sensibilities.
-This transition might be laying the ground for a much more radical transformation toward the dominance of the auditory, in the posthuman sensorium.
-The auditory sense naturally better represents a three-dimensional world than does the visual sense.
-Ears can hear from all directions at once.
-This potentially adaptive advantage will have to give the auditory sense a leg up on the visual sense in the three-dimensional environment of space.
+McLuhan argued that electronic culture is retreating from the visual bias of literate culture and turning back toward the auditory bias of preliterate culture.
+This transition might be preparing the ground for a more radical transformation.
+The auditory sense represents more faithfully a three-dimensional environment than does the visual sense.
+Ears hear from all directions at once.
+This capacity will have to give hearing a leg up on seeing as an adaptation to the weightlessness of space.

-The ordinary human voice, already unique in nature for its range of articulations, could serve native extraterrestrials as a sound source for a cetacean-like sonar system.
-The notion of "acoustic imaging" suggests a convergence of visual and auditory modalities in the sensorium.
-Synesthesia suggests itself again as a prospective adaptation to weightlessness, another link forged between the psychedelic and the extraterrestrial.
+The human voice, already unique in nature for its range of articulations, could serve native extraterrestrials as a sound source for a cetacean-like sonar sense.
+The prospect of "acoustic imaging" suggests a convergence of visual and auditory modalities in the extraterrestrial sensorium.
+Synesthesia suggests itself again, as a prospective adaptation to weightlessness, another link uniting psychedelic and extraterrestrial modes of experience.

 If the test of a scientific theory is its ability to make predictions, what can be made of the theory of evolution?
 The star larvae hypothesis lays out a set of predictions based on the principle of parallel evolution in similar environments: womb, ocean, and weightless space.
 The predictions cover morphology, particularly allometry, and developmental neurology and its concomitant psychology/phenomenology.